adigorla/xgap/README.md

 ~/xgap/interpAssign.sh </path/to/xgap/root/dir> </path/to/python3.X/interpreter>
 ```

-NOTE: You only need to do this once after dowload to make sure xGAP knows where to look to run the python code.
+**NOTE**: You only need to do this once after dowload to make sure xGAP knows where to look to run the python code.

 ## Usage